Is Your Independent Expenditure Verified to Run Political Ads?

 Once you’re sure that your account is set up correctly, you can move onto certifications.
 Below, you can find out which one you’ll need.

-- Political campaigning advertiser: Political campaigning ads refer to ads that have been purchased by a political committee or candidate registered with the FEC, or ads that advocate for or against a clearly identified candidate for federal office.
+- Political campaigning advertiser (required to run political ads for federal elections): Political campaigning ads refer to ads that have been purchased by a political committee or candidate registered with the FEC, or ads that advocate for or against a clearly identified candidate for federal office.
 Your Twitter account only needs to get certified as a political campaigning advertiser if you are publishing ads related to a federal election.

-- Issue advocacy advertiser: Twitter accounts publishing political ads not related to a federal election fall under the umbrella of an issue advocacy advertiser.
+- Issue advocacy advertiser (required to run political ads for non-federal elections): Twitter accounts publishing political ads not related to a federal election fall under the umbrella of an issue advocacy advertiser.
 Issue advocacy includes ads that refer to a non-federal election (like city council) or clearly identified candidate, or ads that advocate for legislative issues of national importance.

 If your ads relate to a federal election and you need your Twitter handle to be certified as a political campaign advertiser, you’ll need the following: